frispete/wm-win-tool/README.md

 Final notes
 -----------
-The commands store and restore could be implicitly triggered, when executed via symlinks to `wm-win-tool`, eg:
+The commands `store` and `restore` could be implicitly triggered, when executed via symlinks to `wm-win-tool`, eg.:
 ```
 $ cd <whatever>/bin
 $ ln -s wm-win-tool wm-win-store
 $ ln -s wm-win-tool wm-win-restore
 ```
-These operation modes come with some hardcoded defaults: `bracket` and `verbose` for the most usual usage pattern.
+These operation modes come with some hardcoded defaults: `--bracket` and `--verbose` for the most usual usage pattern.
 If that's not enough, a config file option might be useful (TBD).

 The session data is saved in `~/local/share/wm-win-tool`.